 There are some cases when the C value is too big to be accommodated within the available register space (prescaler, postscaler, and timer register).
 This means that the time interval required is too big for the timer to produce.
 In this case you have resort to some other methods such as having a counter in the ISR so that the timer interrupt happens a certain number of times before the actual ISR is executed.
 But most of the applications require time intervals well below the maximum possible so you are not totally lost.

-I hope this was to an extent helpful in understanding timer / counter modules and their interface.
+I hope this was helpful in understanding timer / counter modules and their interface.
 If you have any doubts or queries regarding this post please let me know and I will try to answer them to the best of my abilities.